survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 ...
 ```

-We should also make our demo component use a Pure.css class, so we have something to work with:
+You should also make our demo component use a Pure.css class, so there is something to work with:

 **app/component.js**